social-media-ethics-automation/book/_build/reddit/_build/html/_sources/ch03_bots/03_anatomy_of_a_bot/01_control_flow_options.md

 - `upvote` (to upvote a post or comment)
 - etc.[^praw_functions_footnote]

-[^praw_functions_footnote]: You can get a full list of praw functions by starting from [this Praw documentation page](https://praw.readthedocs.io/en/latest/code_overview/praw_models.html).
+[^praw_functions_footnote]: You can get a full list of praw functions by starting from [this Praw documentation page](https://praw.readthedocs.io/en/latest/code_overview/praw_models.html) {cite:p}`WorkingPRAWModels`.
 That page has links for each type of thing on reddit, such as a comment, redditor, submission, etc. If you follow one of those you will get information on the different things you can do with those on using praw.
 Unfortunately, it is not easy to read this information, but we will cover pieces of it as w ego in this book.

 If you look back over the various psuedocode and code examples above, most of them involve calling various functions, (though those examples use the tweepy library for Twitter).
 Additionally, the scheduling example code includes defining a new function and using it.